A Survey of Blockchain and Artificial Intelligence for 6G Wireless Communications: Introduction

 Compared with the existing aforementioned works, our survey provides a comprehensive analysis and outlook on the current research progress of blockchain and AI for 6G wireless communications.
 We hope that this survey has some reference significance for carrying out more innovative research in this promising field.
 The main contributions of this article can be summarized as follows: \begin{itemize} \item[1)] We briefly outline the basic knowledge of blockchain and AI.
 First, the concept, characteristics, and categories of blockchain and AI are introduced.
 Then, we separately discuss the classic applications of blockchain and AI for wireless communication systems.

-\item[2)] We explore the integration of blockchain and AI from two directions: blockchain-assisted AI and AI-assisted blockchain.
-Furthermore, we also highlight the advantages of integrating blockchain and AI for wireless communication systems.
+\item[2)] {{We systematically summarize the integration of blockchain and AI from two directions: blockchain-assisted AI and AI-assisted blockchain.
+Furthermore, we also emphasize the advantages of integrating blockchain and AI for wireless communication systems.}}

 \item[3)] We deeply elaborate on the latest developments of combining blockchain and AI in 6G secure services.
 We specifically focus on some of the most popular 6G secure services, such as spectrum management, computation allocation, content caching, and security and privacy.